mcutshall/atmo-ini-config/README.md

 Once the deploy_stack finishes and the services are running, create a new instance and allow it to run until the 'deploying' phase, upon which database entries to the metrics db will be created.
 This is because we are profiling the 'instance_deploy' playbook, but will vary based on the specified playbook.

+This was developed using atmo-local using this repo: https://gitlab.cyverse.org/cutshall/atmo-local.

 TO DO: